-The avocado fruit is arguably one of the most sought after delicacies in the world.
-Be it a takeaway or home-cooked; avocado offers a nutritious and delicious boost to a meal.
+The avocado fruit is arguably one of the most sought-after delicacies in the world.
+Be it a takeaway or home-cooked, avocado offers a nutritious and delicious boost to a meal.

-Because of its versatility, I enjoy it cooked or raw while mashing it in sauces or mixing with salads.
+Because of its versatility, I enjoy it cooked or raw while mashing it in sauces or mixing it with salads.
 The breakout of silent killer diseases from leading a sedentary lifestyle pushed me to the Paleo, vegan, and ketogenic diet, and the avocado has come in handy in all my meal plans.

 Avocados offer some of the richest vitamins and fats, with their immense health benefits splashed all over the internet.
-However, have you ever taken time to discover the truth of all the information you read?
+However, have you ever taken the time to discover the truth of all the information you read?

 1. Suppresses hunger

 Since avocados have a high fibre percentage, it provides an extended sense of fullness in that when a person feels full most of the time, the urge to overeat decreases.

 However, it’s worth noting that avocados don’t help with weight loss as some people imagine.
 For one to attain the desired body size, energy balance must be present.
 It’s paramount to release more calories than what goes into the body.